watson0x90/CobaltProphet/README.md

 ## Disclaimer

-The COBALT PROPHET toolkit is intended for authorized security testing and assessment only.
+The Azure Enumeration Toolkit is intended for authorized security testing and assessment only.
 The authors are not responsible for any misuse or damage caused by these tools.
 Always ensure you have proper authorization before conducting security assessments.